TrongTheAlpaca/mahjong-heatmap/README.md

 The code has since been improved for future use.

-If you choose to use it in your works, be it academic or personal work, it would mean a lot to me if you credited my code in your works.
+If you choose to use it in your projects, be it academic or personal, it would mean a lot to me if you credited my work.

 ## How to use